 The startup CYBERFILM.AI CORPORATION (known as CyberFilm®) was founded in 2021 by brothers Russell and Andrew Palmer of Toronto, Canada.

 Russell Palmer (President & CEO) was inspired a few years ago when he saw his first GPT-3 demo and got access to the playground, to see what stories AI could write and what it would tell us about it and humanity.
-He has worked for the last 15+ years as a Product Manager from Seattle to Silicon Valley, at Microsoft, Samsung, JPMorgan Chase's AI Lab at Stanford Research Park (Palo Alto), and the pioneering AI start-up Viv Labs with the founders of Siri.
+He has worked for the last 15+ years as a Product Manager from Seattle to Silicon Valley, at Microsoft, Samsung, JPMorgan Chase's AI Lab at Stanford Research Park (Palo Alto), and the pioneering AI start-up Viv Labs with the founders of Siri in San Jose, CA.

 Andrew Palmer (Chief Story Officer) is an Author, Screenwriter, and award-winning Director/Producer.
 He founded Synapz Productions Entertainment Company to create, develop and produce Canadian entertainment content.
 Andrew has worked as an Assistant Director (AD) for the last 15 years on movie and television sets in Toronto and Vancouver (including hit shows "Suits" and "The Boys"), and is a member of the CMPA, DGC, and WGC.

 CyberFilm® makes software products for content creators and filmmakers, like the app Saga (WriteOnSaga.com).
-Their expertise is in both Filmmaking and in Artificial Intelligence, particularly Generative AI.
+Their expertise is in both Filmmaking and in Artificial Intelligence, particularly Generative AI products.

 The CyberFilm® headquarters is in San Francisco, with a satellite office in Toronto, and remote employees in Montreal.